milescjohnson/milescjohnson.github.io/portfolio/vv.md

 # Implement a concrete model for custom hardware

-By inheriting from SerialSensor, all that is required is specialized protocol parsing logic for your device.
+By inheriting from SerialSensor, all that is required from the subclass is protocol parsing logic specific to the device.
 In this example we will be working with a PMS5003 particulate sensor.

 File: `src/models/pms5003_sensor.py`